 Spring is here, and our thoughts are turning to exterior home projects.
-Plus, concerns about April showers and basement flooding may also be top of mind.
+Plus, concerns about rain and basement flooding may also be top of mind.
 Especially if your landscape consists of concrete or asphalt hardscaping.
 These surfaces are impervious.
 As a result, stormwater and surface run-off does not soak back into the ground naturally.
 Consequently, this causes issues like flooding and stormwater pollution.
 Fortunately, permeable pavements, such as PurePave, are available.
 So, if it’s time to add or replace a driveway, walkway or patio, consider a permeable material.
 Here are some of the benefits of permeable paving.

 Benefits of Permeable Paving

 Firstly, impervious surfaces interrupt rainwater’s natural cycle.
 Its path across concrete and asphalt surfaces creates problems.
 For instance, an increased risk of basement flooding.
 On the other hand, permeable pavement is a porous, urban surface which allows stormwater and surface run-off to infiltrate into the soil below.
 For example, PurePave has a permeable sub-base that allows water to drain 30 cm below the surface back into the soil.
 An enormous amount of water per second can drain through the PurePave surface.
 So, it has the potential to play a major role in flood reduction.
 Plus, with permeable pavement, puddles are a thing of the past – the surface dries within minutes!